Retaining Walls For Parking Expansion and Bike Trail

 The walls "work very well with the environment, architecturally and structurally," said Michon.

 "The color of this New England Ledgestone is basically your terrain all around New England," added Casey Scavone of Redi-Rock Walls of New England, the local Redi-Rock manufacturer who supplied the blocks for this project.
 "As you look behind into the factories, you can see that the aesthetics of the wall are perfect.
 It blends right in."

-Project: Rail Trail Bike Path #182 Owner: Mike Michon Design Engineer: Eric Merluzzi, PE Project Engineer: R. Levesque Associates RLA Installer: Geeleher Enterpises, Inc. Manufacturer: Redi-Rock Walls of New England Location: Easthampton, MA Year Built: 2015
+Project: Rail Trail Bike Path #182 Owner: Mike Michon Design Engineer: Eric Merluzzi, P.E.
+Project Engineer: R. Levesque Associates RLA Installer: Geeleher Enterpises, Inc. Manufacturer: Redi-Rock Walls of New England Location: Easthampton, Massachusetts Year Built: 2015

 PRODUCTS FEATURED IN THIS CASE STUDY

 Gravity Retaining Wall Blocks - Massive, one-ton Redi-Rock gravity blocks rely on the sheer mass of each block to hold back the earth.